 It must cover the full balance of your invoice.

 It must be made by bank transfer (cheques are acceptable only by prior arrangement).

-It must include the name of your group, or your reference number, so we know who the payment is from.
+It must include the name of your group so we know who the payment is from.

 Failure to make your payment in full will result in use of the community centre being withdrawn.

 Payment amounts which exceed the value of your invoice cannot be recorded in the system and as such will be treated as a donation to the charity.

 The centre may be used free of charge for certain "one-off" community events or meetings where all the following apply: